Günter Rittner: Life

 In 1953 Rittner started working as a freelancer.
 In the following years he travelled to Italy, France and England on educational journeys, where he created numerous paintings of cities and landscapes.
 In 1966 his works were exhibited publicly for the first time in the Munich Deutsches Theatermuseum.

 Many orders from the world of politics, business and science followed, among them those of former Chancellors Ludwig Erhard and Kurt Georg Kiesinger 1974–1976, as well as the portrait of the former President of the Federal Republic of Germany, Walter Scheel in 1975 for the Scheel-Foundation.
 Rittner travelled to Greece for further studies in 1978 and in the following year he managed to participate in an exhibition of the Kasseler Kunstverein (member based art society with exhibition space).
 In 1980 Rittner married and moved with his family first to Mallorca, then to Gran Canaria.
 Rittner got divorced however.
 He is father of a son.

 In 1989 Rittner was awarded the German Federal Cross of Merit.

 As honorary citizen of the city of Solingen, Walter Scheel was portrayed a second time by the painter in 1996.
 Rittner then donated the honorarium of DM 23000 to the Diesterweg-Foundation for learning-disabled children.

 Since 1986 Rittner lived on Gran Canaria in the wintertime; he stated however: "I will never give up on Munich, since the city inspires me."

 Rittner died in Munich on 23 November 2020 at the age of 93.
+One of his last works was the portrait of Italian model and writer Demetrio Baffa Trasci Amalfitani.